cysouw/diathesis/text/c03_summaryDia.md

 ### *Antikausativ* {#sec:summary-antikausativ}

 The unmarked ~~Antikausativ~~ (full discussion in [@sec:case-haben-anticausative] and subsequent sections) is attested with verbs like *öffnen* 'to open' or *kochen* 'to cook'.
 These verbs occur both as transitive [@next a] and intransitive [@next b] without any further grammatical marking.
 Crucially, the object of the transitive is the subject of the intransitive.
 Because this diathesis is unmarked, there is no formal indication of a direction.
 So, this diathesis could just as well be interpreted as a causative.
-However, there is a formal difference between verbs that in the intransitive allow for both a *haben* and *sein* perfect [@next c,d] and those that only allow for a *sein* perfect.
+However, there is a formal difference between verbs that allow for both a *haben* and *sein* in the intransitive [@next c,d] and those that only allow for a *sein* in the intransitive.
 There seems to be an interesting semantic correlate to this formal difference in that the verbs that allow for both *haben* and *sein* seem primarily transitiv.
-Consequentially this first group is called ~~Antikausativ~~, while the second group with only *sein* is called ~~Kausativ~~ (see [@sec:summary-kausativ]).
+Consequentially this group is called ~~Antikausativ~~, while the second group with only *sein* is called ~~Kausativ~~ (see [@sec:summary-kausativ]).

 ::: ex
 a.
 Der Mitarbeiter öffnet den Laden.